Underworld Ascendant: Development

 Paul Neurath, the designer of the original Underworld games, had been in discussion with EA on-and-off for 20 years regarding working again in the Underworld universe.
 In 2014, EA granted Neurath a license to use the Underworld setting, lore and characters, though this did not allow for the use of the Ultima brand.
 With the license in place, Neurath founded OtherSide Entertainment, and Underworld Ascension was announced in July 2014.

 In February 2015, OtherSide took the game, renamed Underworld Ascendant, to Kickstarter.
 OtherSide hoped to raise $600,000 towards development of the game, and the crowdfunding campaign concluded in March 2015 with $860,356 raised.
 Though successful, the campaign left some goals unfunded such as modding tools and cooperative gameplay.
-Recognizing that a demanding RPG such as Underworld Ascendant could not capture a mass-market audience, Neurath limited the game's budget, believing that, "if you’re spending 50 million dollars you need to reach as many people as possible.
-You can’t experiment."
+Recognizing that a demanding RPG such as Underworld Ascendant could not capture a mass-market audience, Neurath limited the game's budget, believing that, "if you’re spending 50 million dollars you need to reach as many people as possible."

-With a core team of only six, Neurath describes OtherSide as a mini-studio with an "almost tribal culture", where "everybody knows each other really well, they know their strengths and weaknesses and foibles", allowing for close communication and collaboration.
+With a core team of only six, Neurath describes OtherSide as a mini-studio with an "almost tribal culture", where "everybody in there knows each other really well, they know their strengths and weaknesses and foibles", allowing for close communication and collaboration.
 The team at OtherSide included other Looking Glass Studios veterans, such as Tim Stellmach, Steve Pearsall and Robb Waters.
 Advisors include Austin Grossman, the lead writer of Ultima Underworld II and Warren Spector, producer of the original Underworld games.

 After the Kickstarter campaign, the game continued to raise funding on its website, going over US$932,000 with an estimated increase of more than US$60,000.
 In August 2017, 505 Games announced that they will serve as the game's publisher.

 In February 2018, Steve Gaynor of Fullbright announced that two of the company's level designers, Nina Freeman and Tynan Wales—as well as the studio's 3D environment artist, Kate Craig—would be contributing additional work to Underworld Ascendant.

-Though originally slated for a September 2018 release, OtherSide released the game on November 15, 2018.
+Though originally slated for a September 2018 release, OtherSide released the game for Windows via Steam on November 15, 2018.
+Ports for PlayStation 4 and Xbox One were released the following year on June 20 and June 26, respectively, while ports for Linux and macOS were released two months later on August 19.